 Most local sites and directories allow customer reviews.
 Encourage your customers to write reviews about your products or services.
 Whether good or bad, reviews make your business more credible to future customers, and can be lessons learned for you.

-Setting up your own blog costs little and, so long as it is easily maintained, is a great way to engage with your customers (both existing and prospective ones), provide them with updates and create content that is useful for your search engine presence.
+Setting up your own blog costs little and, so long as it is easily maintained, is an excellent way to engage with your customers (both existing and prospective ones), provide them with updates and create content that is useful for your search engine presence.
 Interviewing other experts from your field is always useful and can help you build trust with your audience and create good content that can be shared.
 If you need free editorial images for your blog, checkout our free stock photos post.

 You can get free advertisement on various directories so you should use this offline source of promotion for your business.
 Yellow pages directories are updated and distributed to millions of households every year, but they also have online equivalents and offer small businesses discounts for buying advertising in both.
 There are also plenty of free and paid-for local directories.

 Sending out press releases about your business or advertising in local newspapers, magazines and radio stations gets you the best reach.
 If you’re just starting out, your local newspaper may have a section in the paper just for that.
-Also try printing out the URL of your website on your business cards or letterhead as they play an important role in business advertisement.
+Also, try printing out the URL of your website on your business cards or letterhead as they play a major role in business advertisement.

-Disseminating you marketing content to promote your business is extremely important, but creating content takes a lot of time and effort.
+Disseminating your marketing content to promote your business is extremely important, but creating content takes a lot of time and effort.
 This is where repurposing may be useful.
-When you repurpose content, you use existing information and repackage it in a different format in order to distribute through new channels and increase your marketing reach.
-For example a blog post can be converted into a podcast or a video.
+When you repurpose content, you use existing information and repackage it in a different format to distribute through new channels and increase your marketing reach.
+For example, a blog post can be converted into a podcast or a video.

-Your website may get a lot of traffic but if you fail to convert them into leads, then website traffic is of little use because your data is not being converted into customers.
-An example of how to do this would be to use good call to action on your website and in all your marketing material, and make sure call to actions are prominently displayed throughout your website.
+Your website may get a lot of traffic, but if you fail to convert them into leads, then website traffic is of little use because your data is not being converted into customers.
+An example of how to do this would be to use a good call to action on your website and in all your marketing material and make sure call to actions are prominently displayed throughout your website.

 You can publish your business name on products like pens, pencils, erasers and other small objects because these things will market your products and services quietly.
 Distribute such products in schools and public places because they will promote your business.